Ellie Goulding Shows Skin In A Cut-Out Bikini In Sultry New Photo

 Ellie Goulding is leaving little to the imagination in her latest Instagram photo.
-The British singer was proudly showing off her curves as she posed by the swimming pool in her swimwear in a sultry new black and white snap she shared with her 14 million followers on February 26.
+The British singer was proudly showing off her curves as she posed by the swimming pool in her swimwear in a sultry new black-and-white snap she shared with her 14 million followers on February 26.

-The “Love Me Like You Do” singer showed off some skin in a cut-out black bikini as she posed with her eyes clothes and her hands behind her head while soaking up the sun in an unknown location.
+The “Love Me Like You Do” singer showed off some skin in a cut-out black bikini as she posed with her eyes closed and her hands behind her head while soaking up the sun in an unknown location.

 Ellie had her long blonde hair flowing down as she enjoyed some downtime by the pool this week, revealing her toned middle in the dark bikini which featured a fun cut-out design across the top and similar slits across the hips.

-The star accessorised her bikini look with two necklaces draped around her neck as she revealed in the caption of the photo that she was getting ready to release new music into the world in the form of her latest single “Flux”.
-Goulding hasn’t released a new full-length album since she dropped Delirium back in 2015 which went to No. 3 on the US Billboard Top 200 and the UK Official Album Chart.
+The star accessorized her bikini look with two necklaces draped around her neck as she revealed in the caption of the photo that she was getting ready to release new music to the world in the form of her latest single “Flux.”
+Goulding hasn’t released a new full-length album since she dropped Delirium back in 2015 which went to No. 3 on the U.S. Billboard Top 200 and the U.K. Official Album Chart.

 The singer’s stunning bikini photo already has more than 213,000 likes on the social media site.